chrisboyd/MapChat/README.md

 3. Exploring locations in your home city / place you may not have been before

+4. Local neighbourhood creates a map-group of houses that will give out halloween candy

 ## Economic benefits

 1. A town or city can have their own official map-group